-After loosing family's main caregiver and supporter, Faith is in danger of under-eating and becoming malnourished.
+After losing her mother - the family's main caregiver and supporter, Faith is in danger of becoming malnourished.
 Provide food and water to Faith.

 James's grandmother wants to give a better life to her grandchildren and save them from the hardships of poverty.
 Help send James to school.